 Students are expected to complete the program requirements in 12 to 15 terms.

 Advising and Supervision

 Students entering the program will be assigned an interim advisor.
-The interim advisor has two main tasks: advising the student on issues related to study within the program and assisting the student in identifying and approaching potential senior supervisors.
-There is no requirement that the interim advisor has a role in supervision once the senior supervisor is approved.
+The interim advisor has two main tasks: advising the student on issues related to study within the program and assisting the student in identifying and approaching potential supervisors.
+There is no requirement that the interim advisor has a role in supervision once the supervisor is approved.
 Student supervision will comply with graduate general regulations section 1.6 Supervision.
 The normal size of supervisory committees is two members.

 Directed readings should be distinct from work undertaken toward the thesis.
 Students should not expect to complete a directed readings course when a substantively comparable Simon Fraser University course exists.
-Normally, a directed readings course may not be taken from the student's senior supervisor(s).
+Normally, a directed readings course may not be taken from the student's supervisor(s).

 The comprehensive examination tests for achievement in interdisciplinarity, breadth of knowledge, depth of knowledge, topic focus and scholarly skill.

 With supervisory committee consent, students may write the comprehensive examination following completion of required course work.
 Upon passing, the student is admitted to full degree candidacy.
 The examination may be retaken once.

 As part of the preparation to undertake the comprehensive examination, the student submits, to the supervisory committee, a comprehensive annotated bibliography of readings used throughout course work, and readings related to the proposed thesis topic.
 The supervisor will inform the graduate program committee of the supervisory committee's consent to write the examination and will provide a copy of the annotated bibliography.

 Upon receipt of this from the supervisor, the graduate program committee will form an examination committee comprising the supervisory committee, the graduate program chair or designate, and one other member of faculty in the School who is eligible to act as a supervisor.
 The graduate program chair or designate shall chair the examination committee.